Back

 Most of us could surely use some training in this ability to become surfers on the wave of progress and change that comes rapidly our way.

-When we think of training, we believe of repetition.
+When we think of training, we believe in repetition.
 Maybe even something fixed.
 You train by repeating to master a skill.
 When we train for a competition, we rehearse a series of moves over and over until we have it locked into our system, and we do that with every sort of training.

 But how do you train a skill that is about change?
 There goes the dilemma.
 Improving your adaptability is achieved by training it like a muscle.
 But then again, how can we train this muscle?
 There are many things we can work around and within this skill that ensure complete and practical training.
 Please keep reading to master them.